Let us begin with a few propositions:

 All tautologies!
 But what a difference three years can make.
-Well, somewhat.
-I’ve certainly become more acquainted with the extent of my occasional crassness and the confines of American political correctness, and how much they can overlap.
+Somewhat.
+I’ve certainly become more acquainted with the sharp edges of my crassness as they poke at the limits of American political correctness, and how much they can overlap.
 This awareness has led to some subtle changes in my general thinking and gut reactions.
 Instead of giggling at a rape joke, I’ll now just sit there with a gloomy lump of awkwardness knotting in my throat; I’ve grown more and more interested in headlines about birth control regulation.
 Yet despite my “scrupular” upgrade, I still don’t fully grasp the societal standards expected by the more informed and assertive members of the Yale intelligentsia.

 I didn’t pursue higher education in the U.S. to bear a “Yale Feminist” t-shirt — sorry but I’m not sorry.
 It was never my intention to come into contact with feminism; I merely overlooked that it was even a possibility.
 I don’t suppose the majority of people want to understand where I’m coming from.
 Diff’rent strokes for different folks!
 For the five readers who do want to understand, then it’s a little lame to hide behind simplistic platitudes.

 The life lessons began on the pages of this newspaper.
 As a reporter for the News, I was assigned to the student affairs beat, a task that I undertook begrudgingly at first.
 A week after receiving my new responsibilities, controversy ensued.
 We all know the story, I hope.
 The DKE incident, outrage, an inflammatory editorial, more outrage, media circus, panels, committees, reports, sanctions.
 Fast-forward to a few months later and the Title IX hullabaloo explodes on the collective lap of our campus.